A Spectral Element Enrichment Wall-Model: Numerical Results

 \subsection{Grid Resolution Study}

-The enriched wall-model was tested on a number of coarse mesh resolutions, polynomial order, and Reynolds numbers.
+The enriched wall-model was tested on a number of coarse mesh resolutions, polynomial orders, and Reynolds numbers.
 These cases will show the generalizability of the wall-model and test its performance for challenging high Reynolds number conditions with larger gradients captured by the enrichment function.

-Figures \ref{fig:mean_conv10} and \ref{fig:mean_conv20} show the mean velocity profiles for turbulent channel flows with $Re_\tau=543$, $1000$, and $2000$ with $N=10$ and $N=20$ elements respectively.
-The results are shown for bases of order $P=5$, $6$, and $7$.
+Figures~\ref{fig:mean_conv10}-\ref{fig:rms_conv20} show the mean velocity and rms profiles for turbulent channel flows with $Re_\tau=543$, $1000$, and $2000$ with $N=10$ and $N=20$ elements respectively.
+Table~\ref{tab:conv_y1} lists the size of the wall-adjacent element for the channel flow tests with $Re_\tau=543$, $1000$, and $2000$.
+The wall-adjacent elements are hundreds of plus units long and extend well into the bulk of the flow.
+The use of such large elements is enabled by the the enrichment wall-model.
+The results are shown for bases of order $P=5$, $7$, and $9$.
 The mean profiles are shifted up by $4$ for visibility as the Reynolds number is increased.
-For all of the cases, the mean velocity profile is in good agreement with the DNS data wall the way up to the wall.
+For all of the cases, the mean velocity profile is in good agreement with the DNS data all the way up to the wall.
 There is no mismatch in the near-wall region because the no-slip boundary is enforced.
 The $Re_\tau=2000$ with $N=10$ shows some log layer mismatch, but as $N$ is increased to $20$, good agreement is seen.
-As expected, better agreement with the DNS data is seen for the lower Reynolds number cases and cases with better resolution, but good agreement is seen throughout.
+The rms data show similar trends to the DNS data.
+For the more underresolved cases, the rms values are underpredicted, however, as $P$ and $N$ are increased, better agreement is seen.
+In particular, the $N=20$, $P=9$ cases for $Re_\tau=543$ and $1000$ show good agreement in the rms data.
+As expected, better agreement with the DNS data is seen for the lower Reynolds number cases and cases with higher resolution.
+This indicates that the wall-model is helping the mean velocity profile match the desired flow conditions, while the polynomial SEM solution is capturing the second-order turbulent statistics outside of the boundary layer.